PixelCyber/Thor/proxy-en/doc.md

 ## Sniffer Proxy FAQ

-Sniff HTTP traffic on other devices in the same LAN with Thor.
+Sniff and debug HTTP traffic on other devices in same LAN with Thor.

-### What can be sniffed by Thor
+### What can be sniffed with Thor

-Devices or applications support HTTP Proxy, such as Mac/PC, iOS device, Android device, PS4/Xbox etc.
+Devices or applications support HTTP Proxy, such as Mac/PC, iOS device, Android device, PS/Xbox, etc.

 ### 1. Browser & System HTTP Proxy Configuration

 #### macOS HTTP proxy settings

-System Preferences > Network > Choose a network to configure > Advanced > Proxy.
+a.
+Go to `System Preferences > Network > Choose a network to configure > Advanced > Proxies`

+b.
+Check Web Proxy (HTTP) and Secure Web Proxy (HTTPS)

+c.
+Enter proxy server address and port of Thor

 #### Windows / Internet Explorer HTTP proxy settings

-The Windows proxy settings are configured in the Internet Options control panel on the Connections tab.
+Network > Connections > Internet Options control panel

-Microsoft Edge has an additional setting that you may need to make by browsing to about:flags.
+Microsoft Edge has an additional setting that you may need to make by browsing to `about:flags`.

 #### Mozilla Firefox HTTP proxy settings

 Configure Firefox to use your system proxy settings.

-In Firefox, go to Preferences > Advanced > Network > Connection Mozilla Firefox can now be configured to use the system proxy settings.
+In Firefox, go to Preferences > General > HTTP Proxy > Mozilla Firefox can now be configured to use the system proxy settings.

-Check your Firefox proxy settings in Preferences > Advanced > Network > Connection and press the Settings button.
-Then choose "Use system proxy settings".

 #### iOS Device HTTP proxy Settings

-Go to the Settings app, tap Wi-Fi, find the network you are connected to and then tap it to configure the network.
-Scroll down to the HTTP Proxy setting, tap Manual.
-Enter the IP address of your Thor in the Server field, and the port on in the Port field (usually 8423).
-Leave Authentication set to Off.
+Go to `Settings app > Wi-Fi > find the network you are connected to and then tap it to configure the network > Scroll down to the HTTP Proxy setting > tap Manual > Enter the proxy address and port of Thor`

 Remember to disable the HTTP Proxy in your Settings when you stop using Thor, otherwise you'll get confusing network failures in your applications!